hugojosefson/46elks-api-suggestion/README.md

 ### TODO

  * Implement suggested API as an API proxy.
-   * Go through existing API docs, and implement as I go along, except callbacks.
+   * ~~Go through existing API docs, and implement everything as I go along, except callbacks.~~
    * Implement proxying callbacks.
 Find all occurrences of it in the current API docs.
  * Structure this document / repo.